-You can use a hand held mixer to blend your potatoes, but why get that out when you can use one utensil to clean?
-Also, you'll be more prone to over mix the potatoes with a hand mixer.
-I prefer to use this smooth masher but if you like chunkier consistency for your mashed potatoes then I recommend this one instead.
+You can use an electric hand mixer or blender, but you'll be more prone to over mix the potatoes.
+For smooth potatoes, use this smooth masher or a potato ricer, but if you like chunkier consistency for your mashed potatoes then I recommend this one instead.

 For creamy mashed potatoes, use heavy cream or half and half with full fat sour cream.
 The more fat, the creamier the mashed potatoes.
 You can reduce the fat with whole milk, light sour cream or plain nonfat yogurt but expect a different consistency.

 Once you get this recipe down (which is EASY) try switching it up with other flavor variations.
-There's so much you can do to change up a simple classic mashed potatoes recipe!
+There's so much you can do to change up this simple classic recipe!

-- Cheesy mashed potatoes - stir your favorite cheese or cream cheese!
+- Cheesy potatoes - stir your favorite cheese or cream cheese!

-- Garlic mashed potatoes - add more minced garlic.
+- Garlic potatoes - add more minced garlic.

-- Buttermilk mashed potatoes - use buttermilk instead of heavy cream.
+- Buttermilk potatoes - use buttermilk instead of heavy cream.